orex/supercell-site-hugo/content/troubleshooting/_index.md

   highlighted: true
 ---

-If you have a problem with supercell program, please read *"What to do if supercell program is not working?"* section in tutorial.
-In brief it can be summarized to:
+If you have a problem with supercell program, please read the *"What to do if supercell program is not working?"* section in the tutorial.
+In brief, it can be summarized as:
 * Use "good practices" when working with supercell program.
 Some of them are:
   - Check carefully input and output.
   - Be careful with spacegroups notations.